berthoud/DaRePype/docs/index.rst

 .. code-block:: python

     # Import objects
-    from drp.pipedata import PipeData # Import pipedata object from drp.stepmystep import StepMyStep # Import reduction step
+    from darepype.drp import DataParent # Import pipedata object from mysteplib.stepmystep import StepMyStep # Import reduction step
-    # Make a pipedata object and load the data into it
+    # Make a data object
-    inputdata = PipeData(config = 'path/file/name/of/pipeconfig.txt')
+    inputdata = DataParent(config = 'path/file/name/of/pipeconfig.txt')
+    # Load the data with the parent object, the result is a data child object
+    # of type given by the file format.
-    inputdata.load('path/file/name/of/input/data/file.fits')
+    inputdata = inputdata.load('path/file/name/of/input/data/file.fits')
     # Make a pipe step object and run it on the data
     mystep = StepMyStep()
     outputdata = mystep(inputdata)